This easy peasy galaxy Wall-E t-shirt can be made in under half an hour, and older kids can make it with some supervision.

 One would never know about all of the mistakes that were made along the way.
 Nor would anybody guess how quickly and easily this shirt can be made!!

-Any white blotches that you get form white paint falling on the shirt can be easily dabbed into the shirt to make another colored cloud.
+Any white blotches that you get from white paint falling on the shirt can be easily dabbed into the shirt to make another colored cloud.

 Honestly, I think it looks pretty good no matter how you do it.

-I definitely think it’s a fun project to do with your kids, though.
-I’d suggest you handle the bleach, and supervise them working with the paints.
+I definitely think this is a fun project to do with your kids, no matter what you decide to make.
+I'd suggest you handle the bleach, and supervise them working with the paints.